Head of School Josh Fowler is leading the Senior Prefect Team for 2018 with three Deputy Heads: Jack Collingwood, Ethan Kidd and Cain Donnelley.

 "As Deputy Head and leader of the Welfare subsection, I'll be coordinating the welcoming of students of any age into the school and ensuring they feel at home at LRGS.
 We will be working together to maintain our sense of community, making sure students are connected with teachers and that their opinions are heard.
 The key aspect of LRGS that really shines is the opportunity, support, and standard of education that is given to the students.
 It is a school that will push you to your limit, ensuring you reach your full potential and we welcome anyone who's willing to learn and get involved."

 Deputy Head of Charities and Events Cain Donnelly, said: "Since my arrival at LRGS in September 2017, I have been struck by the warmth, inclusive demeanour and very high academic standards of all the pupils.
 This has made me eager to contribute to school life as much as possible.
-It is this positive attitude that I hope to emulate and support others to pursue as part of my role as Deputy Head Boy."
+It is this positive attitude that I hope to emulate and support others to pursue as part of my role as Deputy Head of School."

 "I am proud to be a member of this school and feel that it has given me a great start to further my academic career.
 Currently, I am studying Biology, Chemistry and Maths, as well as completing an Extended Project Qualification, with the intention to study Medicine at university.
 For any prospective boarders, it is a fantastic opportunity and one that is thoroughly enjoyable.
 The best thing about boarding is spending so much time with your friends.
 There are two sessions of prep each evening which are really useful and the support from boarding staff is superb too."